jameshyojaelee/scPerturb-CMap/README.md

 6. **Validate & automate** – Use `make acceptance` for smoke tests, `make lint`/`make test` in CI, and the HPC scripts under `scripts/slurm/` for batch jobs.

 > `make acceptance` is designed as a local smoke test and is not executed as part of the default CI workflows.
+> Metric note: the DualEncoder is trained on negated LINCS signatures; inference negates library vectors so **lower scores still indicate a stronger inversion**.
+If you fine-tune without negation, drop that flip in `api.score._metric_scores`.

 **Recall@50 by cell line**